-September 2015 Competition
+September 2023 Competition

-Value and Duration
+- Value and duration

-SSHRC Postdoctoral Fellowships provide stipendiary support to recent PhD graduates who are:
+The purpose of these fellowships is to provide stipendiary support to recent PhD graduates who are:

 - undertaking original research;